 This AIF, the documents it incorporates by reference and other documents that form part of our public disclosure record include statements with forward-looking information.
 Actual events and results could be materially different from the forward-looking information in these statements, because of the risks and uncertainties associated with our business.
-See page 58 for more information about forward-looking information.
+See page 59 for more information about forward-looking information.

-Please also see the risk discussion in our 2023 Management Discussion & Analysis.
+Please also see the risk discussion in our 2024 annual MD&A.